Jon Schaffer: Participation in the January 6 United States Capitol attack

 "My name is Jon Schaffer.
 I'm from Indiana.
 A group of thugs and criminals hijacked this country a long time ago.
 Now they're making their big move, and it's not gonna happen.
 And that's what it is.
 These are globalists.
 These are the scum of the earth.
 These are the criminals that are behind all the fraudulent fee on currency, they're behind all the wars, they're behind all the shit, they're behind divide-and-conquer tactics, behind the racial divide.
 It's all nonsense, it's all garbage.
 People need to wake up and snap out of the matrix, because they're going down.
 They've made the move.
 They're messing with the wrong people here — trust me on that.
 And we needed it to be open like this — open fraud, open theft.
 Because now we see you, and you're going down.
 Mark my words"."I think this goes beyond President Trump," Jon continued.
 "President Trump is a populist.
 He's not your typical Republican.
 He's not establishment.
 He's not going out starting wars all over the place, like they do.
 Which is funny — where are all the Democrats that were anti-war?"

 On April 16, 2021, Schaffer agreed to plead guilty to two charges: obstructing an official proceeding of Congress and trespassing on restricted grounds of the Capitol while armed with a dangerous weapon.
 He was the first participant in the storming to plead guilty.
 Prosecutors agreed to a recommendation of between 3.5 and 4.5 years in prison, depending on his cooperation in prosecuting other rioters.
 He would also be granted sponsorship for the United States Federal Witness Protection Program.

 According to Schaffer's attorney, while Schaffer was held at an Indiana jail, other inmates made death threats against him, and threw feces at him.
 He was subsequently transferred to a jail in Washington, D.C.
+In October 2024, Schaffer was sentenced to three years of probation, 120 hours of community service and $1,200 in restitution and fines.
+Schaffer issued a statement saying "I profoundly regret my actions on January 6th, 2021", adding "I’m not excusing my impulsive behavior.
+I was wrong, and I take ownership of my actions.
+I own the fact that I made a huge mistake, and I wish I never would have gone there.
+In fact, the consequences have been devastating of my life, family, friends, business, colleagues and business partners."

+On January 20, 2025, the day President Donald Trump took office for his second term, Schaffer, among many others was given a Presidential Pardon.